 However, to enable landlords to manage their properties effectively, removing no cause evictions may mean their need to be new 'with cause' grounds for evictions introduced.
 The Government is seeking views on new proposed grounds for evictions and other related protections.

 Restricting rent bidding is also being considered.
 Currently, prospective tenants can offer or be asked to offer more than the advertised price for a rental property.
 There are varying views on whether this is acceptable, or unfair to prospective tenants.

 Another change being considered is whether renters' rights to grow food and to compost food waste should be strengthened, and what conditions should be in place to protect landlords.

 The fourth reform being considered is what minimum standards should be set to meet basic levels of safety, amenity and sanitation in rental properties and how these should be implemented.

 We will use your views to

-Comments we receive from the community will guide the ACT Government's approach to developing and implementing changes to rental laws.
+Comments we receive from the community is guiding the ACT Government's approach to developing and implementing changes to rental laws.